million-haileyesus/Machine_Learning/Week1_notes.md

 				sum from i = 1 to m ((y_hat(i) - y(i))^2) => Total square error
 				m = number of training examples

-If we don't want to get bigger as the training size gets bigger we divided it by m to get the average.
+If we don't want our cost function to get bigger as our training size gets bigger, we should divided our summation by m, which would get us the average.